pekka1234/ImageGenerator/README.md

 # RandomImageGenerator
-Generates (currently black & white) images by given input or randomly
+Generates images by given input or randomly

 Note: Images are generated as .bpm and disable image smoothening in your image viewer app becouse images can be very small